scot-taylor-ibm/retrieve-and-rank-java/README.md

 * Complete the tutorial in <a href="http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/retrieve-rank/get_start.shtml" target="_blank">Getting started with the Retrieve and Rank service</a>.
 * As you complete the tutorial, save this information:
-  * Solr cluster ID: This unique identifier of the Apache Solr Cluster that you create.
+  * Solr cluster ID: The unique identifier of the Apache Solr Cluster that you create.
   * Collection name: The name you give to the Solr collection when you create it.
   * Ranker ID: The unique identifier of the ranker you create.

 #### Setting up environment variables in Bluemix
-Use the values from the tutorial to specify environment variables in your app:
+Use the values from the tutorial to specify environment variables in your app.

 1. Navigate to the application dashboard in Bluemix.
 2. Click the Retrieve and Rank application you created earlier.
 3. Click **Environment Variables**.
 4. Click **USER-DEFINED**.
-5. Add three environment variables.
-Use the values that you copied from the tutorial:
+5. Add the following three environment variables with the values that you copied from the tutorial:

-  * CLUSTER_ID
+  * `CLUSTER_ID`
-  * COLLECTION_NAME
+  * `COLLECTION_NAME`
-  * RANKER_ID
+  * `RANKER_ID`

 ## Build the app
 This project is configured to be built with Maven.

 1. In your Eclipse window, expand the **retrieve-and-rank-java** project that you cloned from GitHub.
-2. Right-click the project and select `Maven > Update Project` to update Maven dependencies.
+2. Right-click the project and select **Maven > Update Project** to update Maven dependencies.
 3. Keep the default options, and click **OK**.
 4. Navigate to the location of your default deployment server.
 For Websphere Liberty, it is located in a location similar to this: `../LibertyRuntime/usr/servers/{server-name}`.
 5. Open the `server.env` file (create one if it doesn't exist), and set the following entries:

-  * VCAP_SERVICES: Add the JSON object that is displayed in the **Environment Variables** section of your application on Bluemix.
-When you add the JSON here, format it on one line.
+  * `VCAP_SERVICES`: Add the JSON object that is displayed in the **Environment Variables** section of your application on Bluemix.
+When you add the JSON here, format it on a single line.
-  * For CLUSTER_ID, COLLECTION_NAME, and RANKER_ID, use the same values that you used for the environment variables in your app on Bluemix.
+  * For `CLUSTER_ID`, `COLLECTION_NAME`, and `RANKER_ID`, use the same values that you used for the environment variables in your app on Bluemix.
 For example:

     ```
     VCAP_SERVICES={"retrieve_and_rank": [{"name": "rr-demo-app","label": "retrieve_and_rank","plan": "standard","credentials": {"url": "https://gateway.watsonplatform.net/retrieveandrank/api", "username": "{username}", "password": "{password}" } } ] }